cmss13-devs/cmss13/.github/CONTRIBUTING.md

 Certain PRs, such as those which directly change number values (i.e. health, recoil, damage) or add large pieces of content to the game (i.e. a new gun, a new dropship weapon, or a new xeno structure) can have the potential to highly impact game balance or gameflow.
 As such, they are subject to another level of review known as "balance review".

+* There is a 7 day waiting period after a PR that impacts balance is opened, during which only the Project Manager or Head Maintainer may close, approve or apply the "Do Not Merge" label over balance review.

-* Any gameplay architect may balance review PRs, after the PR has been open for 7 days without architect review any normal maintainer may balance review it.
+* After the PR has been open for 7 days, if no balance review has occured, any normal maintainer may balance review it.

-* In the process of architect review, changes may be requested as normal, the PR may be approved, or the PR may be denied.
+* In the process of balance review, changes may be requested as normal, the PR may be approved, or the PR may be denied.

 * It should go without saying that denied PRs may not be reopened or remade without changes and prior approval.

 * We understand that having something you have worked on for quite some time being denied can be frustrating.
-Therefore, it is recommmended that you check with an architect or maintainer before beginning coding your PR if you have any doubts that your PR will be accepted.
+Therefore, it is recommmended that you check with a maintainer before beginning coding your PR if you have any doubts that your PR will be accepted.
 This will save everyone's time and energy.

 ## Good Boy Points